Odoo Inventory Tutorial: Complete Warehouse Setup Guide

 Inventory → Configuration → Put Away Rules

-• Create rules by product, by product category, or by package type.
+• Create rules by product, product category, or package type.

 • Example.
-A rule that sends all "Raw Materials" category items to WH/Stock/ZoneA runs automatically on every receipt.
+A rule sending all "Raw Materials" to WH/Stock/ZoneA runs automatically on every receipt.

 • Put away rules only work with 2 step or 3 step incoming routes.
-A 1 step receipt sends everything directly to WH/Stock without put away logic.
+A 1 step receipt sends everything directly to WH/Stock.

 Step 8: Configure Reordering Rules Before Your First Purchase